 Guinea pigs eat curly kale or dwarf blue curled scotch kale.
 This type of kale also has numerous nutrients, such as vitamin C, vitamin A, and many others that are very good for the guinea pig’s health.

 Curly kale is the most commonly available type of kale and usually has light or dark green curly leaves.
 The stem of the curly kale is hard and very fibrous.
 Sometimes, it’s very hard to chop the leaves from the stem.

 Guinea pigs can eat red kale which is similar to curly kale, but it has dark red leaves and stems, or just red stems and green leaves.
 Stems and leaves sometimes even look purple.

 You can give to your guinea pigs red kale leaves which are very delicious, but stems are good as well.
 Don’t give them large serving sizes of red kale and definitely not every day.

 Can Baby Guinea Pigs Eat Kale?

-There are many nutrients in the kale including the calcium, which is very important for the growth of the baby guinea pigs.
+Also, they need pellet, timothy hay and later, you can give them gradually fresh vegetables and fruits that have a lot of vitamins, such as vitamin C. There are many nutrients in the kale including the calcium, which is very important for the growth of the baby guinea pigs.

 Do Guinea Pigs Like Kale?